 Bullhead by Leigh Allison Wilson

 The narrator's mother likes to tell the story of her great lost love.
 As a teenager, she loved the boy next door.
 When her parents were away one night, he came over.

 You get into a car accident with three teenagers in a Camaro.
 It's your fault.
 It occurs to you that they might be upset and react badly.

 The Two Kings and the Two Labyrinths by Jorge Luis Borges

 Legend says the king of the isles of Babylonia commissioned his architects and priests to build an inescapable labyrinth.
-When an Arab king visits, he's sent in the maze and humiliated by the experience.
+When an Arab king visits, he's sent into the maze and humiliated by the experience.
 The Arab king says he also has a labyrinth.

 A Reflection by Kate Chopin

 The narrator reflects on people who have a natural energy, which enables them to keep up with what's happening and also add to it.
-She doesn't have this gift and is left on the wayside.
+She doesn't have this gift and is left by the wayside.